English (ENG) Courses

 Distribution: Language Studies

-This course will build on the principles of ENG 213.
-It is primarily a work-shopping course, which will focus on generation and revision of original fiction, with an emphasis on producing polished, publishable work.
+This course is primarily a workshopping course, which will focus on generation and revision of original fiction, with an emphasis on producing polished, publishable work.
 Texts will include craft/theory books, anthologies and literary journals.
 The course will have a critical essay component, a close study of the craft of a particular writer or some formal question.
-Students will also be responsible for detailed peer critique at the advanced level.
-The professor may choose to focus the course further on one of the subgenres of fiction writing.
+Students will also be responsible for detailed peer critique.
+Each version of the course will focus on a different subgenre of fiction, such as the novel, fabulist short fiction, or interactive fiction.

 Credit: 1